SpeedSlicer/PolarCLIConvertor/README.md

 1. World in the new Minecraft World saving format (tested with 26.1.2)
 2. Java 26

+## Setup
+Download the jar from releases.
+That's pretty much it.

 ## Usage
 ```
 java -jar PolarConvertorCLI.jar <input_anvil_file> <output_polar_file> <dimension>